 The KPMG integration and separation (I&S) team is the longest established specialist advisory team in this field.
 The UK team comprises 180 people.
 It covers support for acquisitions, divestments, alliances and partnerships.
 It is part of the wider KPMG global network and I&S Centre of Excellence, including more than 2000 I&S specialists worldwide.

-Angela Sanghera and Tony Doyle explain why a focus on people and culture is critical to successful integrations of innovative businesses often termed.
+Angela Sanghera and Tony Doyle explain why people and culture are critical to successful integrations of innovative businesses often termed bolt-ons.

 Angela Sanghera and Tony Doyle explain why a focus on people and culture is critical.